department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

     </div>
   </li>
   </ul>

+<a href="https://vagov-content-pr-407.herokuapp.com/disability/how-to-file-claim/">Find out how to file a claim for disability compensation</a>

 ### If you have an illness that’s not on the list of Agent Orange‒related diseases, but you believe was caused by Agent Orange